 There are some instances when it is safer to have an 'awake tracheal intubation', where the tube is placed in your trachea before the anaesthetic drugs have been given.
-You can find out more information about awake tracheal intubation at: https://bit.ly/DAS-AwakeIntubation rcoa.ac.uk/patientinfo/leaflets-video-resources
+You can find out more information about awake tracheal intubation on the Difficult Airway Society (DAS) website: https://bit.ly/DAS-ATI.